zeljkoobrenovic/grounded-architecture/_posts/2022-03-17-ai-operating-model.markdown

 <br>
 ## Practical Examples: GenAI in Action

 I see GenAI as a very helpful tool for architects.
-By **handling repetitive tasks,** it allows them to focus more on important aspects of their work, like evaluating various options, collaborating with others, interpreting outcomes, and applying their own judgment.
-These are crucial parts of the Grounded Architecture approach, and it could make their workflow a bit more efficient.
+By **handling repetitive tasks**, it allows them to focus more on important aspects of their work, like **evaluating various options**, collaborating with others, **interpreting outcomes**, and applying their own judgment.
+These are crucial parts of the Grounded Architecture approach, and GenAI could make their **workflow more efficient**.

 <br>
 <img style="margin-top: -20px; width: 100%; height: 400px; object-fit: cover"